Does Gap Clothing Shrink? A Fabric-by-Fabric Guide

 Gap’s Fabric Quality Positioning

-Gap also applies industrial pre-shrinking more consistently than most fast fashion brands.
+Gap applies industrial pre-shrinking more consistently than most fast fashion brands.
 Pre-washing removes a portion of the fiber’s natural shrinkage potential before the garment reaches the consumer.
 The result is a baseline of residual shrinkage — the small percentage that remains even after pre-treatment — that is measurably lower than what you’d find in comparable items from lower-priced retailers.
+The AATCC (American Association of Textile Chemists and Colorists) care guide standards indicate that pre-shrunk fabrics typically retain 60-80% of their dimensional stability through first washing.

-However, a critical point: cotton is still cotton.
+Cotton is still cotton.
 No amount of pre-washing eliminates shrinkage entirely.
 The fiber’s cellular structure — built from pure cellulose that absorbs water and swells — will still respond to heat and agitation.
+ISO 3759:2019 (Textiles — Determination of Dimensional Change in Washing and Drying) outlines the standardized testing methods for measuring these effects.
 Gap’s quality advantage narrows the gap, but it does not close it.
-If you wash Gap cotton at 60°C or tumble dry on high heat, you will see shrinkage.
+Washing Gap cotton at 60°C or tumble drying on high heat will produce shrinkage.
 The difference is magnitude, not elimination.

 Shrinkage by Gap Item Type